samoylenkodmitry/s-a--m.github.io/_posts/2020-12-06-configure_lints.md

 ```

-# How to make it run for all team members?
+# How to make it work for all team members?

 Make folder `githooks/` in the root git project directory and put all downloaded files into it.
 Then in top of the project `build.gradle` insert: